 2. Official Passport (Colour: Maroon)

 A maroon-covered “official” passport is with around 400,000+ people.
-These are given to non-diplomats who are travelling abroad in the service of the United States government–a significant percentage of official passport holders are active-duty military personnel and their families.
+These are given to non-diplomats who are traveling abroad in the service of the United States government–a significant percentage of official passport holders are active-duty military personnel and their families.

 3. Diplomatic Passports (Colour: Black)